 While there is no cure for autism spectrum disorder, early intervention can make symptoms more manageable.
 However, it is likely that individuals with autism and their families will always face challenges from ASD.
 Thus, when a child ages out of the Early Intervention program, they will still benefit from services and treatments provided outside of the Early Intervention program.
 One way to find these services is through the local CPSE (Committee on Preschool Special Education).
 Another is reaching out to programs like Ascend Autism.

 Here at Ascend Autism, we focus all our efforts on providing families with the highest level of treatment possible.
-Our service area that spans across New England and includes early intervention services for children of all ages.
+Our service area that spans across New York, Connecticut, and Nashville and includes early intervention services for children of all ages.
 Specifically, Ascend Autism offers programs that include:

 - Targeted Intervention: This program focuses on ASD-specific characteristics attempting to improve attention, imitation, social engagement, and symbolic and functional play.